markusmoenig/Eldiron/docs/docs/rules_in_eldiron.md

 2. Load the matching bundled official ruleset.
 3. Merge **Game / Rules** TOML on top.
 4. Use the merged result for runtime and tools.

+Ruleset localizations are resolved the same way:

+1. Load the bundled English locale defaults for the selected official ruleset.
+2. Merge **Game / Locales** TOML on top.
+3. Use project locale entries as overrides, not as a required copy of every ruleset message.

 ## No Backwards Compatibility Requirement